notacodebro/LTRMPL-1201/task1/task1.md

 ```

 > [!IMPORTANT]
-> Changes made in IOS-XR  do not take affect until they have been committed.
+> Changes made in IOS-XR  do not take effect until they have been committed.
 If the changes configured are not possible to be committed due to an error, none of the changes will be committed until the error has been fixed.
 To commit a configuration, simply type ‘commit’.
 To view the reason for an erroneous commit, type ‘commit show’.

 ## Step 1 - Configure the OSPF Process